So in love with yourself there is no room for anyone else in your life (except as admirers).

 This book of human ills defines an ever growing catalogue of emotional problems as ‘psychiatric disorders’.
 This is itself problematic because:

-- of the authors who selected and defined the DSM-IV psychiatric disorders, roughly half had financial relationships with the pharmaceutical industry at one time (3) (There is money to be made by identifying diseases for which drugs can be developed, so it’s not surprising that the next DSM (DSM-V) is apparently going to have many new ‘psychiatric conditions’ for which to prescribe medication.)
+- of the authors who selected and defined the DSM-IV psychiatric disorders, roughly half had financial relationships with the pharmaceutical industry at one time (3) (There is money to be made by identifying diseases for which drugs can be developed, so it’s not surprising that the following DSM-V added several new ‘psychiatric conditions’ for which to prescribe medication.)

 - diagnosis of psychiatric conditions is notoriously unreliable (4)